FOR LECTURE BREAKERS LISTENERS ONLY!

 How confident are you about your teaching post-pandemic?

-So much has changed over the past year as we learned to teach online.
+So much has changed over the past couple of years as we learned to teach online.
 Now we're trying to get back to normal.

 ...Except there is no normal.